 In the not too distant future, the best option may be to recover the materials that wind turbines are made of to produce new ones.

-Today, recycling of materials is difficult because most wind turbines are made using a "thermosetting resin", an ultra-strong plastic cured at high temperatures in a chemical process that is not reversible.
+Today, recycling materials is difficult because most wind turbines are made using a "thermosetting resin", an ultra-strong plastic cured at high temperatures in a chemical process that is not reversible.

-"Typical thermoset materials don't melt," he says Derek Berry, senior wind technology engineer at the National Renewable Energy Laboratory.
-"Therefore, our options for recycling are limited, less cost-effective and less useful in terms of material properties."
+“Typical thermoset materials don't melt,” he says Derek Berry, senior wind technology engineer at the National Renewable Energy Laboratory.
+“Therefore, our options for recycling are limited, less convenient and less useful in terms of material properties.”

 The road to thermoplastics